junsoo424/junsoo424.github.io/_pages/about.md

 - /about.html
 ---

-I am a PhD student in the Optimization & Machine Learning(OptiML) Laboratory at [Kim Jaechul Graduate School of AI at Korea Advanced Institute of Science and Technology (KAIST AI)](https://gsai.kaist.ac.kr), where I'm fortuned to be advised by [Prof. Chulhee Yun](https://chulheeyun.github.io/).
+I am a PhD student in the Optimization & Machine Learning(OptiML) Laboratory at [Kim Jaechul Graduate School of AI at Korea Advanced Institute of Science and Technology (KAIST AI)](https://gsai.kaist.ac.kr), where I am fortunate to be advised by [Prof. Chulhee Yun](https://chulheeyun.github.io/).

 Before this, I got my master's degree in Artificial Intelligence and bachelor's degree in Mathematical Science and Electrical Engineering (double major) at Korea Advanced Institute of Science and Technology (KAIST).